rdkcentral/mock-firebolt/docs/DotConfig.md

 ## Overview

-novalidate mode where mock firebolt does not validate uploaded method overrides.
+novalidate mode where Mock Firebolt does not validate uploaded method overrides.

 When Mock Firebolt starts up,it will check for `validateFlag` value in mf.config.json file and novalidate flag passed via the `--novalidate` command line argument.